-Figure 9: Grab sample DOC at upstream locations compared to Rack and Grab sample DOC below their confluence(s).
-A and B show grab samples from headwaters (HW) compared to downstream (DS) monitoring sites; C shows upstream river sites (US) compared to mainstem monitoring.

-Below the confluences of headwaters sites, the combination of Rack and Grab sampling did not capture the ranges of DOC observed in upstream Grab samples alone.
-LeechHead, below the confluence of Weeks and ChrisCrk, collected DOC concentrations that were close to the average of the two headwaters.
-The variance obtained by combining Rack and Grab samples downstream was not the same as upstream Grab sampling variance (Levene’s test for homoscedasticity p-value = 3.8 x 10-5).
-Similarly, Rack and Grab samples collected at CraggCrk did not cover the same DOC variance as Grab sampling at the headwaters (Levene’s p-value 0.0011).
-Unlike LeechHead, which had moderate DOC concentrations relative to it’s two headwaters, samples collected at CraggCrk had DOC that was lower than concentrations in either of it’s headwater sites.
-The differences in DOC attenuation between these two sets may be attributed to different reach lengths between headwaters’ confluence and the downstream monitoring sites; where LeechHead was very close to the headwaters’ confluence and CraggCrk was considerably further from it’s headwaters’ sampling locations.
+Below the confluence of headwaters sites, the combination of Rack and Grab sampling did not capture the range of DOC observed in upstream Grab samples alone.
+Leech-Head, below the confluence of Weeks and Chris crk, collected DOC concentrations that were close to the average of the two headwaters (Figure 9, plot A); the variance obtained by combining Rack and Grab samples downstream was not the same as upstream Grab sampling variance (Levene’s test for homoscedasticity p-value = 3.8 x 10-5).
+Similarly, Rack and Grab samples collected at Cragg crk did not cover the same DOC variance as Grab sampling at the headwaters Jarvis and Lazar (Levene’s p-value 0.0011).
+Unlike Leech-Head, which had moderate DOC concentrations relative to its two headwaters, samples collected at Cragg crk had DOC that was lower than concentrations in either of its headwater sites (Figure 9, plot B).
+The differences in DOC attenuation between these two headwater sets can be attributed to different reach lengths between headwaters’ confluence and the downstream monitoring sites; where Leech-Head was very close to the headwaters’ confluence and Cragg crk was considerably further from its headwaters’ sampling locations.

-When higher order rivers were examined in a similar upstream-Grab/downstream-Rack’n’Grab comparison, the combination of Rack and Grab samples at the Leech Tunnel site did capture the DOC ranges observed in Grab samples at three upstream river sites (Figure 9, plot C).
+When higher order rivers were examined in a similar upstream Grab to downstream Rack & Grab comparison, the combination of Rack and Grab samples at the Leech Tunnel site did capture the DOC ranges observed in Grab samples at three upstream sites (Figure 9, plot C).
 Levene’s test for homogeneity of variance (homoscedasticity) confirmed that there was no difference in DOC variance in the downstream Rack/Grab combination results compared to Grab-only from upstream (p-value 0.165).
 Similar trends were seen for SAC254 but not E2:E3 (Appendix ####).